deriv-com/intelligent-support-agent/README.md

    - Provides consistent metaphors for explaining functionality
    - Makes technical concepts more approachable in AI-generated responses

-> Note: These files serve as crucial context for both human developers and AI assistants, ensuring consistent understanding and communication about the system's architecture and purpose.
+> Note: These files serve as crucial context for human developers and AI assistants, ensuring consistent understanding and communication about the system's architecture and purpose.

 ## Project Structure